 Additionally, only students who have the ability to meet satisfactory academic progress policy standards by the end of the evaluation period may be placed on probation.
 Students placed on an academic plan must be able to meet requirements set forth in the academic plan by the end of the next evaluation period or the institution develops an academic plan for the student that, if followed, will ensure that the student is able to meet the institution's satisfactory academic progress requirements by a specific point within the maximum timeframe established for the individual student.
-Students who are progressing according to their specific academic plan will be considered making satisfactory academic progress.
-The student will be advised in writing of the actions required to attain satisfactory academic progress by the next evaluation.
+Students who are progressing according to their specific academic plan will be considered making satisfactory academic progress by the next evaluation.